 A county commissioners court could propose a county road map showing roads acquired by purchase, condemnation, dedication, or a court's final judgment of adverse condemnation under Transportation Code, sec.
-281.002, or roads claimed as public roads because of continuous maintenance with public funds since September 1, 1981.
+281.002, or roads claimed as public roads because of continuous maintenance with public funds beginning before September 1, 1981.
 The commissioners court would have to hold a public hearing on the proposal and publish notices of the hearing at least once a week for four consecutive weeks in a newspaper of general circulation in the county.
 The commissioners also would have to display a proposed map showing the roads to be claimed for at least four weeks before the hearing.
 The map would have to be on a scale of 1 inch to 2,000 feet.

-The commissioners court could formally adopt the map, as revised by public comment, only at a public meeting held within 60 days following the hearing.
+The commissioners court could formally adopt the map, as revised by public comment, only at a public meeting held within 90 days following the hearing.
 The county clerk would have to keep the map in a place accessible to the public.
-The omission of a road in which the county had acquired an interest through purchase, condemnation, dedication, or condemnation would not affect the status of the omitted road.
-The map would be considered conclusive evidence of the public's right of access over a road and the county's authority to use public money to maintain the road.
+The omission of a road in which the county had acquired an interest through purchase, condemnation, or dedication would not affect the status of the omitted road.
+The map would be considered conclusive evidence of the public's right of access over a road and the county's authority to use public money to maintain it.

 A person asserting a private right, title, or interest in a road on the county road map could file a written protest with the county judge before the public hearing.
-The commissioners would have to appoint a jury of five property owners to consider the claim and rule on it by majority vote.
+The commissioners would have to appoint a jury of five property owners, who would have no interest in the outcome of the protest, to consider the claim and rule on it by majority vote.
 The jury's decision would be binding on the commissioners court.
 A landowner also could contest inclusion of a road on the county road map by filing a suit in district court within two years of adoption of the map.

 The commissioners court would have to include a notice of its intention to adopt a county road map with ad valorem tax statements for the year before the map was considered for adoption.
+The notice would have to include a list of roads to be claimed as county roads, the date of the adoption of the county road map, and the statute of limitation that would bar a landowner from filing a suit in district court to dispute the county's claim.
 A property owner could tender a warranty deed for any property included the county right-of-way on which the property owner was paying taxes, and the commissioners court would have to accept and file the warranty deed.

-The bill would take effect September 1, 2001.
+The bill would take effect September 1, 2003.